The WINNERS of the first Winter Love Island have been crowned - Goss.ie

 Luke M and Demi came in third place, while Jess and Ched came fourth.

-Fans voted en massed for X to win, after they had their ups and downs in the villa, but always shared a united front and remained loyal.
+Fans voted in their droves for Paige and Finn to win, after they had their ups and downs in the villa, but always shared a united front and remained loyal.

 From nights in the Hideaway to teaming up for hilarious challenges, the couple always made the audience laugh and spawned tens of thousand of tweets.

+After being crowned the winners, Paige and Finn were both given golden envelopes, with a £50k cash prize in one of them.

-The pair chose to split the £50k – meaning they’ll take home £25k each.
+Paige ended up opening the lucky envelope, but decided to split the money with Finn – meaning they’ll take home £25k each.

 Finn told presenter Laura Whitmore that the couple will be spending their winnings on a deposit for an apartment when they move in together.